 If real property taxes for the Purchased Property for the then-current year have been paid before the Possession Date, the Purchaser Shall pay to the Vendor an adjustment for taxes on the Possession Date.

-If the then-current or any subsequent year’s real property taxes for the Purchased Property are paid by the Vendor after the Possession Date, the Purchaser shall pay to the Vendor an adjustment for taxes (or the full taxes for the year paid, as the case may be) with 10 days of the Vendor providing the Purchaser with a statement for same, unless previously (and to the extent) adjusted for at closing.
+If the then-current or any subsequent year’s real property taxes for the Purchased Property are paid by the Vendor after the Possession Date, the Purchaser shall pay to the Vendor an adjustment for taxes (or the full taxes for the year paid, as the case may be) within 10 days of the Vendor providing the Purchaser with a statement for same, unless previously (and to the extent) adjusted for at closing.

 On or before the Closing Date: